danzilio/danzilio.github.io/_posts/2016-05-04-rspec-for-ops-test-driven-design.md

 comments: true
 ---

-# RSpec for Ops Part 3: Test driven design with `rspec-puppet`
 This is the third part in a series of blog posts on RSpec for Ops.
 See the first post [here](http://blog.danzil.io/2016/02/05/rspec-for-ops-part-1-essentials.html)